Aungban: Geography

-Topography

-Aungban is part of the Shan Plateau, a highland region characterized by rolling hills, plateaus, and valleys.

-The terrain is undulating, with gentle slopes and fertile valleys, making it suitable for both crop cultivation and livestock grazing.

-The town is surrounded by pine forests, farmland, and seasonal streams, contributing to its lush and green appearance year-round.
+The town covers an area of 2.4 mi2 and includes 12 wards.
 It is situated on a rolling plain and there are no high ranges of hills except those found towards the western part of the town.
 The average elevation of the town lies between 4,000 and 4,500 feet.
 The highest mountain peaks can be found on the northwest of the town.
 About one-third of the town area is considered lowland.